 It also supports libraries, museums and archives.

 State schools mainly benefit from The Foyle Schools Library Programme which helps refurbish existing libraries or create new libraries.
-The average grant made to schools is £10,000.

 The Orchard Windfall Fund